rc-tharun/SeekerScholar/README.md

 ## Performance

-The search engine has been optimized for low latency:
+The search engine has been optimized for low latency using a 2-stage retrieval pipeline:

-### Optimizations
+### Architecture

-1. **FAISS for BERT Search**: BERT semantic search uses FAISS (Facebook AI Similarity Search) for fast approximate nearest neighbor search.
-This provides sub-second query times even with large embedding corpora.
+1. **2-Stage Retrieval Pipeline**:
+   - **Stage 1**: Fast BM25 candidate generation (always runs first, retrieves top 300 candidates)
+   - **Stage 2**: Optional lightweight re-ranking on the small candidate set only
+   - This ensures all methods are fast, with neural models only processing ~300 documents instead of the full corpus

-2. **Precomputed PageRank Scores**: Base PageRank scores are precomputed at startup and stored in memory.
-Query-specific personalization is applied efficiently using vectorized operations.
+2. **Precomputed PageRank Scores**: PageRank scores are precomputed at startup and stored in memory for fast re-weighting.

-3. **Vectorized Operations**: BM25 and hybrid search use NumPy vectorized operations instead of Python loops for faster computation.
+3. **Query Truncation**: Queries are normalized and truncated to 2048 characters to ensure consistent performance regardless of input length.

+4. **PDF Upload Optimization**: File uploads use only the **first 100 words** of extracted text as the search query, significantly speeding up searches for long documents.

-4. **Query Caching**: An in-memory LRU cache (256 entries) caches search results for frequently repeated queries, providing near-instant responses for cached queries.
+5. **Query Caching**: An in-memory LRU cache (256 entries) caches search results for frequently repeated queries, providing near-instant responses for cached queries.

-5. **Text Extraction Limits**: File uploads (PDF, DOCX, TXT) are limited to the first 4000 characters to prevent very long documents from slowing down BERT encoding.

 6. **Efficient Model Loading**: All models and embeddings are loaded once at startup, not per-request.

 ### Performance Characteristics

-- **BERT Search**: Typically < 100ms on CPU for top_k=10
 - **BM25 Search**: Typically < 50ms for top_k=10
+- **BERT Search**: Typically < 150ms for top_k=10 (only processes ~300 candidates)
+- **PageRank Search**: Typically < 60ms for top_k=10
 - **Hybrid Search**: Typically < 200ms for top_k=10
 - **Cached Queries**: < 10ms